ashrifrihan/ashrifrihan/README.md

 # 💫 About Me:
-<br>Final-year Computer Science student focused on building practical, real-world tech solutions with a strong emphasis on clean UI/UX, scalable MERN applications, and intelligent AI integrations.
-Transforms ideas into structured systems—from concept and design to fully functional products—combining creativity with disciplined problem-solving.
-Experienced in developing booking platforms and AI-driven data systems, consistently delivering under pressure while prioritizing simplicity, clarity, and solutions that actually work in real-world environments.<br>
+<br>Computer Science graduate building practical, real-world tech solutions with a focus on clean UI/UX, scalable MERN applications, and smart AI integrations.
+Turns ideas into structured, working systems—from concept to product—while prioritizing simplicity, clarity, and results that actually work.<br>

 ## 🌐 Socials: